Our Improv Players

 Barb fondly remembers being in first grade and making a construction paper mask and reading some lines from a script in front of the class.
 (She thinks it was Waiting for Godot, or You're a Good Man Charlie Brown.
 Can't remember which.)
 And she's been hopelessly hooked ever since!
 She loves acting in all of its forms, but laughter and improv have been the most fun she's had since she wrapped both of her feet behind her neck and was rolled around on stage... but that's another story.

 Andy was born in Iowa, but is otherwise mostly normal.
-He recently joined the team (May 2013) and has yet to be asked to leave.
+He joined the team in 2013 and remarkably has yet to be asked to leave.
 Woot woot!
-He believes in setting attainable goals, and dreams of one day riding a bus and eating particularly spicy beef jerky, which as it turns out is NOT the official state food of Iowa.
+He believes in setting attainable goals, and dreams of one day driving a bus for a living and eating particularly spicy beef jerky, which as it turns out is NOT the official state food of Iowa.
 Who knew?

 Marc began his career with the Uns in 2012.
 Once a high school math teacher, he's amazed that what got him in trouble in the classroom now passes for entertainment.
 A few of his favorite things: UT football (Go Big Orange!), movies, card playing, and brown paper packages tied up with strings.
 His favorite improv game: Two Line Vocabulary.